(11 Alive)

 Our Legal Take

-Shopping mall and parking lot patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the mall and whether this shooting may have been prevented.
+Hotel guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the hotel and whether this shooting may have been prevented.

-• What parking lot security measures, such as surveillance cameras, call boxes, and security patrols, were in place to protect mall patrons at the time of the shooting?
+• How did the gunman gain access to the property?
+What security measures, such as gated-entry, guest screening, bright lighting, surveillance cameras, and security patrols, were in place to protect guests at the time of the shooting?

-• Have there been prior incidents of violence on or near property?
-If so, were any additional security precautions implemented by the mall owner or management to deter crime?
+• Was the hotel owner aware of any prior criminal activity on or near property?
+If so, were any additional security precautions implemented by the property owner or management to deter crime?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the mall owner or management failed to provide adequate security, Ms. Cochran may elect to seek justice and pursue a legal claim for her injuries.
+Should the facts of this matter reveal that the hotel owner or management failed to provide adequate security, the victims may elect to seek justice and pursue legal claims for their injuries.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.